Sharing digital collections: A guide for galleries, libraries, archives and museums

 As with your physical collection, the way you describe your digital collection can have a big effect on the experience your audience has.
 So having consistent, complete and engaging metadata is an important part of your online interpretation work.

 Sometimes this can require a change in mindset or process.
-That’s because metadata is sometimes thought of as more of an internal tool.
+That’s because some institutions can think of metadata as more of an internal tool.
 Similarly, galleries, libraries, archives and museums sometimes find that metadata that historically was used only within your institution is now exposed to the public.
 Supplejack helps you choose and improve the metadata you associate with items.
 In doing so you can enhance people’s understanding and experience, enriching their lives.

 Want to learn more?